Dometrain/deep-dive-typescript/7-runtime-validation/7.1-intro/readme.md

 });
 ```

-Zod is helpful anytime you're dealing with runtime data.
-Examples include:
+Zod is helpful anytime you want to validate runtime data such as:

-- API requests
+- API responses
 - Form submissions
 - Database queries
-- Configuration files
+- Config files
+- Environment variables
 - User input
 - URL parameters
 - JSON files

-TypeScript has no idea what data will be at runtime.
-Zod helps you ensure that data is correct, at runtime.
+TypeScript has no idea what all this data will be at runtime.
+Zod ensures the data is correct, at runtime.

 ## Features